-- Type the user's email address. - (Optional) Select Set a password now if the LightRules system is stand-alone and not connected to the facility's enterprise network. - 6.
-Select one or more permission levels by checking the corresponding boxes. - Enter the user's phone number for future reference by the system administrator (optional). - 8.
+- 4. Type the user's email address. - 5.
+(Optional) Select Set a password now if the LightRules system is stand-alone and not connected to the facility's enterprise network. - 6.
+Select one or more permission levels by checking the corresponding boxes. - 7.
+Enter the user's phone number for future reference by the system administrator (as needed). - 8.
 Click Create User.